roncterry/lab_env_tools/README.md

 This script is part of the Lab Environment Installer Framework but is also provided as part of the standard lab machine scripts because it is usable and useful outside of the Framework as well.

-This script can be used to backup the current state of a currently installed entire lab environment.
+This script can be used to back up the current state of a currently installed entire lab environment.
 For the backup, it creates an installer package (using the Lab Environment Installer Framework) for the lab environment that includes archives of the current state of the VMs, ISO images, cloud images, course files, scripts, etc. These backups are created in **/install/courses/** and the directories that map to the backup/installer package are named using the following format:

 **<COURSE_ID>-backup-<DATE_STAMP>.<UNIX_TIME_STAMP>**